cloudflare/cloudflare-docs/content/magic-transit/_partials/_static-routes2-prefixes-smaller-24.md

 Prefix          | NextHop
 ---             | ---
-`103.21.244.0/29` | TUNNEL_1_IAD
+`103.21.244.0/29` | `TUNNEL_1_IAD`
-`103.21.244.8/29` | TUNNEL_2_ATL
+`103.21.244.8/29` | `TUNNEL_2_ATL`

-The minimum advertising prefix is `/24`, but because Cloudflare uses Anycast tunnels as an outer wrapper for your traffic, we can route prefixes within that `/24` to different tunnel end points.
+The minimum advertising prefix is `/24`, but because Cloudflare uses Anycast tunnels as an outer wrapper for your traffic, we can route prefixes within that `/24` to different tunnel endpoints.
 For example, you can send `x.x.x.0/29` to Datacenter 1 and `x.x.x.8/29` to Datacenter 2.
 This is helpful when you operate in an environment with constrained IP resources.